act-now-coalition/act-now-links-service/README.md

 Deploys are handled automatically by the [Firebase functions deploy](https://github.com/covid-projections/act-now-links-service/actions/workflows/functions-deploy.yml) Github action.
 The workflow is triggered on pushes to the `main` and `develop` branches so that the deployed functions will reflect the most up-to-date status of the repository.

 If need be, you can deploy functions yourself by running `yarn deploy` in `functions/`, but this is generally discouraged as it disrupts the symmetry between Github and Firebase.

+## Using Firebase ID Tokens

+[Firebase ID Tokens](https://firebase.google.com/docs/auth/admin/verify-id-tokens) are short-lived authorization tokens that verify a user is an authenticated user of the Firebase project.
+We use these tokens to authorize users to create and modify the persistent API keys used for creating share links.

+To create an ID Token:
+ - Before creating your first ID token, go to the Authentication section of the `act-now-links-dev` Firebase project.
+    - Under the `Users` tab, select `Add User`.
+Enter your email and create a new password for yourself.
+We will use this login to generate new tokens.
+- Navigate to the `act-now-links-service/` directory and run `yarn generate-id-token <email> <password>`.
+This will return an ID token that is valid for the next hour.

 ## Insomnia